Sabbath Bloody Sabbath: Recording

 Although the band's then-manager Patrick Meehan received credit as co-producer, Iommi said years later that Meehan had virtually no actual involvement in the album's production, saying "Meehan's ego got involved, and he stuck his name down as producer".
 Recording was completed at Morgan Studios in Willesden, North London in 1973.
 Keyboardist Rick Wakeman of the band Yes (who were recording Tales from Topographic Oceans in the next studio) was brought in as a session player, appearing on "Sabbra Cadabra".
 Wakeman refused payment from the band and was ultimately compensated with beer for his contribution.
 The members of Led Zeppelin, close friends of the band from their early days in Birmingham, showed up at the studio during Sabbath Bloody Sabbaths recording.
-Drummer John Bonham was eager to play on "Supernaut", but Sabbath preferred to play material other than their own for the occasion.
+Drummer John Bonham was eager to play on "Sabbra Cadabra", but Sabbath preferred to play material other than their own for the occasion.
 In the end, the two bands had an improvised jam session which was recorded but never released.

 Osbourne has said that Sabbath Bloody Sabbath was "the beginning of the end" for Black Sabbath's original line-up.
 In 2013, the singer elaborated to Mojo, "Sabbath Bloody Sabbath was really the album after which I should have said goodbye because after that I really started unravelling.
 Then we ended up falling out of favour with each other."
 Fuelled by rampant drug and alcohol use within the band, tensions began to mount.
-Iommi began to resent doing the lion's share of songwriting and studio work, thus having no social life.
+Iommi began to resent doing most of the songwriting and studio work, thus having no social life.
 Bassist Butler also began complaining that vocalist Osbourne had become too reliant on him for lyrics.